iLert/docs/integrations/raygun.md

 ![](../.gitbook/assets/Screenshot\_16\_03\_21\_\_17\_14.png)

-1. On the next page,  paste the **Webhook URL** that you generated in iLert and lick on the **Save** button
+1. On the next page,  paste the **Webhook URL** that you generated in ilert and lick on the **Save** button

 ![](../.gitbook/assets/Screenshot\_16\_03\_21\_\_17\_17.png)

 Finished!
-Your Raygun crash reports will now create alerts in iLert.
+Your Raygun crash reports will now create alerts in ilert.

 ## FAQ <a href="#faq" id="faq"></a>

-**Will alerts in iLert be resolved automatically?**
+**Will alerts in ilert be resolved automatically?**

-Yes, as soon as an alert has been completed in Raygun, the associated alert in iLert will be resolved automatically.
+Yes, as soon as an alert has been completed in Raygun, the associated alert in ilert will be resolved automatically.

-**Can I connect Raygun with multiple alert sources from iLert?**
+**Can I connect Raygun with multiple alert sources from ilert?**

 No